xiaoyunyang/xiaoyunyang.github.io/assets/md/tech-behind-modern-webapps.md

 **What is HTTP?**

 [HTTP](https://www.wikiwand.com/en/Hypertext_Transfer_Protocol) stands for Hypertext Transport Protocol.
-It was invented for the Web to retrieve HTML, images, documents etc. The basic concept of HTTP is (1) make a Connection, (2)request a document, (3) retrieve the Document, and (4) close the connection.
+It was invented for the Web to retrieve HTML, images, documents etc. The basic concept of HTTP is (1) establish a connection, (2) request a document, (3) retrieve the document, and (4) close the connection.
 Let's see HTTP in action.
 In your terminal, type:

 ```
 $ telnet www.rigaut.com 80